the-turing-way/the-turing-way/book/website/communication/wa-comms/wa-comms-lay-summaries-personal-stories.md

 * Blog - [The Open Archaeobotanist](https://ekaroune.github.io/The-Open-Archaeobotanist/)
 * Twitter - [ekaroune](https://twitter.com/ekaroune)

-We would like to thank Emma for answering our interview questions about her work with [Palaeoecology Special Interest Group](https://www.britishecologicalsociety.org/membership-community/special-interest-groups/palaeoecology-group/), who are the special interest group for palaeoecology at the British Ecological Society.
+We would like to thank Emma for answering our interview questions about her work with [PalaeoSIG](https://www.britishecologicalsociety.org/membership-community/special-interest-groups/palaeoecology-group/), who are the special interest group for palaeoecology at the British Ecological Society.

-Comments are also made in this case study by Dr Althea Davies and Dr Jane Bunting, who are the Secretaries of the Palaeoecology special interest group and the organisers of this project along with Dr Eileen Tisdall.
+Comments are also made in this case study by Dr Althea Davies and Dr Jane Bunting, who are the Secretaries of the PalaeoSIG and the organisers of this project along with Dr Eileen Tisdall.

 **1. Why did you start your work on lay summaries?**

-I attended an online workshop that Palaeoecology special interest group organised in spring 2020 about [science writing and communication](https://palaeosigbes.wordpress.com/2020/05/11/testing-testing/).
+I attended an online workshop that PalaeoSIG organised in spring 2020 about [science writing and communication](https://palaeosigbes.wordpress.com/2020/05/11/testing-testing/).
 This was run by Althea Davies (University St Andrews), Jane Bunting (University Hull) and Eileen Tisdall (University Stirling).
 The aim of this workshop was to train palaeoecologists to communicate their research more effectively with non-specialists.
 As part of the workshop, we were tasked to produce short, accessible summaries of articles that had been suggested as the most influential palaeoecological papers in a recent Palaeoecology special interest group survey and these would then be disseminated in a blog.

 **2. How did you get started?**